AnaBrunetti/argmented-reality-by-filters/README.md

 # Overview
-Filters with Python, Opencv, Numpy and Streamlit.
+Filters with Python, Opencv and Streamlit.

 # Requirements